 If you're a graphic designer, video editor or photographer, then the likelihood is you'll benefit from a bigger display and a more powerful Mac.
-There's no longer a 17in MacBook Pro option, but the 16in MacBook Pro models are still a good choice.
+In that case the 16in MacBook Pro models are a good choice.

 They're the only MacBooks that don't use integrated graphics, instead giving you a choice between a Radeon Pro 5300M or 5500M.
-They also have 9th-gen processors, ideal for more intensive image and video processing.
+They also have 9th-gen Intel processors, ideal for more intensive image and video processing.

 The 13in MacBook Pro models might seem like an appealing way to save money, but be warned: because they're limited to integrated graphics, they're not in the same performance class as their bigger siblings.

 Best Mac laptop for gaming

 The Mac game library is growing, especially since the launch of the Mac App Store and the announcement of SteamVR support at WWDC 2017.
 Plus, the ability to install Windows via Boot Camp on a Mac means Mac gamers can run Windows games too.